 Yes.
 When you are registering, you will be asked your preferred start time.
 This may change prior to the event but we will contact you beforehand if this does.

 Everybody who registers will have a different level of fitness including beginners and veterans.
 The key is to get a programme that suits you as an individual and fits in with your lifestyle and ability.
 We at HaO are big fans of road and trail running, circuit sessions and body weight exercise.
 As you are reading this online, you should be able to search Google - just enter ‘Obstacle Course Race training programmes’, browse through the options and pick one.
 There is no point starting to train a week before the event so remember to leave plenty of time to prepare.

 Is there a charity element to HaO?

-Yes - for 2017 Hard as OAK will be officially partnered with Foyle Search & Rescue and we are proud to announce that we are supporting this great local charity.
+Yes - Hard as OAK will be officially partnered with Foyle Search & Rescue and we are proud to announce that we are supporting this great local charity.

 This is not to say you cannot pick a cause of your own and would actively encourage you to take part for a charity or club.
 Most charities have funding packs and will happily post them out to you if you contact them.

 Part of the HaO challenge is overcoming the conditions as well as the obstacles.
 You will get wet and muddy although we have designed the course to keep you constantly on the move so you shouldn't get too cold.